 At this time we only ship to addresses in the United States.
 We are working on introducing the DosaMaker in other countries.
-Please sign up for our mailing list to be notified when these DosaMaker models will be available.
+Please sign up for our newsletter (at the bottom of this page) to be notified when these DosaMaker models will be available.

 Does the DosaMaker come with a warranty?

 You are able to return your DosaMaker to Soul of India, Inc for any reason within 30 days of delivery for a full refund.
 To return your DosaMaker please email [email protected] with the following information:

 • First and Last Name